mike-brown-angi/version-checker-test/README.md

 Everything is more fun when there's a story attached to it, so here's ours for this project.
 It came about, as the result of sitting around the dinner table talking over absurd ideas with my wife, T, who came up with the root idea on the spot, and we just expanded it to suit the need.

 *Our company, Conglombo Corp Limited, has a research team working on text to voice simulation.
 They are currently testing the cadence and dexterity of their voices by having them perform various Epic Rap Battles of History.
 Researchers are watching the performances and rating them accordingly.
-The ratings are being placed in a kafka topic.
+The ratings are being placed in a Kafka topic.
 Our goal is to take topics off of the queue and do some simple analysis of the data from the topic.*

 The demo will consist of a couple of web services.
-One will pretend to be the researchers, putting ratings onto a kafka topic.
-The other will pull ratings out of the topic and sum up the ratings for the performances of each of the voices.
+One will pretend to be the researchers, putting ratings onto a Kafka topic.
+The other will pull ratings out of the topic and them sum up rating values of each of the voices.
-We will be developing locally to begin with.
+We will develop locally to start.
 I hope that by doing this first it'll help folks get over on any trepidation they may have doing cloud development.
 Once we have things working, we will deploy the whole design to Digital Ocean.
 The tools referenced in this walk through:
-* [Docker](https://www.docker.com/) because all the pieces of this project will be containerized, and we are going to use a dockerhub account as a repository for the consumer and producer images.
+* [Docker](https://www.docker.com/) all the pieces of this project will be containerized, and we will use a dockerhub account as a repository for the consumer and producer images.
-* A [kind cluster](https://kind.sigs.k8s.io/) will be used for our local kubernetes cluster
+* A [kind cluster](https://kind.sigs.k8s.io/) will be used for our local Kubernetes cluster
 * [Fluxcd](https://github.com/fluxcd/flux2) is used to make setting up and maintaining the services we put in k8s easier.
 It's also a great way to sum up a whole system, albeit a demo in this case, and move it around with a minimum of fuss.
 * [Helm](https://helm.sh/) is a nice wrapper for describing deployments to k8s and easier for humans to read.
-We're going to use it here to keep the yaml in the examples short and *hopefully* straight to the point.
+We're using it here to keep the yaml in the examples short and *hopefully* straight to the point.
-* The [strimzi kafka operator helm chart](https://strimzi.io/documentation/) is being used because it's an easy way for us to get a workable message queue in place for kubernetes.
+* The [Strimzi Kafka Operator Helm Chart](https://strimzi.io/documentation/) is used because it's an easy way for us to get a workable message queue in place for Kubernetes.
 In a real world scenario, the business you'd be working with would probably already have one in place, so this is just filling that gap.
-* Then we'll demonstrate how easy it is to migrate our setup into a [Digital Ocean]( https://cloud.digitalocean.com) k8s cluster!
+* Finally, we'll demonstrate how easy it is to migrate our setup into a [Digital Ocean]( https://cloud.digitalocean.com) k8s cluster!

 There are a bunch of parts to this walk through.
 Here's an index if you want to jump to different parts: